ClecioJung/arguments/README.md

 }
 ```

-## Test
+## Example

-Check the file `test.c` for an complete example of usage.
-In order to run the test suite, just download this project and compile the example using the command `make` in its folder.
-Next, just run the executable `test_arguments`, using some commands, such as this examples:
+Check the file `example.c` for an complete example of usage.
+In order to run this example, just download this project and compile the example using the command `make example` in its folder.
+Next, just run the executable `example`, using the following commands:

 ```
-./test_arguments -h
+./example -h
-[Usage] ./test_arguments [Options]
+[Usage] ./example [Options]
 [Options]:
 	--help     or -h  : Display this help message.
 	--version  or -v  : Display the software version.